Practical Consequences of Rejecting Free Will – 2

 3. We must Jettison Retribution as a Motive for Punishment

-Now this one really sticks in the craw of those people who think people must be made to “pay for” their crimes, and that our society will go to hell in a hand basket if the don’t.
+Now this one really sticks in the craw of those people who think people must be made to “pay for” their crimes, and that our society will go to hell in a hand basket if they don’t.

 But if our character, motivations, values, etc. are the result of factors over which we essentially have no control (as the hard determinists suggest) then how can we say of the criminal he had a real say in developing the attitudes that led to his criminal activity?
-And if not, what sense does it make to say he – rather than his parents or the gang members who influenced him – should soley be held responsible for his actions?
+And if not, what sense does it make to say he – rather than his parents or the gang members who influenced him – should solely be held responsible for his actions?

 It is important to note that Harris is not suggesting there is no role for punishment.
 But its role, according to Harris, should strictly be to protect other members of society (by locking people up if necessary), and to deter people from committing similar acts.
 The idea of retribution has no place in Harris’ world.